 6) Pan the vocals to the left and right (optional)

-If you have back-up vocals, you can choose to pan them to the right and left by a little bit.
+As I’ve explained before in my panning article, If you have back-up vocals, you can choose to pan them to the right and left by a little bit.
 The pan button is right beside the VU meter in Garageband on the righthand side.
 It has the letters, “L” and “R,” which obviously mean left and right.

 Thankfully, there are exact numbers on the dials as well, so you can be precise in how much you’ve panned the tracks.